Youth Services Consultant

 Gail Borden Public Library District

-Tina Viglucci is Hispanic Services Director at the Gail Borden Public Library District in Elgin, Ill., where she is charged with integrating programs and services for the Latino population.
+Tina Viglucci is Hispanic Services Director at the Gail Borden Public Library District in Elgin, IL, where she is charged with integrating programs and services for the Latino population.
 Tina has been with Gail Borden for seven years.
 Prior to that she held the position of Spanish Materials Specialist at the Aurora Public Library.
 A native of San Juan, Puerto Rico, Tina completed her MLS at the University of Albany in New York in 2005.

 Library Services Manager